CiiDub/Form-Snippets/readme.md

 # Snippet Forms

-This workflow contains templates for Snippet Forms.
+This workflow (for Alfred 5) contains ‘templates’ for Snippet Forms.
 Snippet Forms open a form or form-letter in a specified text editor.
 Allowing you to use the editors native tab-able placeholders.
 You can then make complex snippets that can be tabbed through and fill in like a form.

 ![The Snippet Forms Workflow including two templates](workflow.png)